codeborne/klite/TUTORIAL.md

 ## JSON

-What if you want to serialize responses to json?
+As is typical, we want our API to return JSON.

-Klite uses BodyRenderer to render the response.
+Klite uses registered [BodyRenderer](server/src/klite/Body.kt)s to render the response.
 By default, it uses `TextRenderer` to render plain text.

 You can register more renderers to handle different content types.
 Klite uses the `Accept` header to determine which content type the client wants.